How to Calculate Raise Percentage

 Raise % = ((New Salary − Old Salary) / Old Salary) × 100

 This formula works for any pay format — annual salary, monthly pay, or hourly rate.
 As long as both numbers use the same pay period, the percentage will be the same.
+Need to convert between salary and hourly rate first?
+We have a tool for that.

 Step-by-Step Examples